Top 10 books for teaching children about sex

 Ready, Set, Grow! (by Lynda Madaras) is all about girls’ bodies and puberty.
 Detailed, but written in a sympathetic way that tackles lots of common fears and worries.
 Perfect for preparing younger girls for puberty or for girls who have started puberty early.
 Versions for older girls (What’s Happening to My Body?
 Book for Girls: Revised Edition) and for boys (The “What’s Happening to My Body?”
 Book for Boys) are also available.

 Have you tried any of these books for teaching children about sex?
 How did it go?
 Or have I missed out your favourite?
 What tips would you share about talking to children about bodies and bits?
-You might like to check out the NSPCC PANTS campaign and this resource list for more advice on talking to children about tricky issues!
+Please do let us know – and check out this resource list for more advice on talking to children about tricky issues!

 *This is not a sponsored post – these are all books that I personally recommend!
 It does however contain affiliate links, which means that if you click through from this post to Amazon and buy one of the books I will receive a small fee (see Disclosure Notice for more info).